evap_v001¶

 values).
 You can use the models of the HydPy-Meteo family to “pre-process” some of

 the required input data.
-A suitable choice for GlobalRadiation
+A suitable choice for GlobalRadiation and

-might be the application model evap_v001
+ClearSkySolarRadiation might be the application model evap_v001, which also follows

 the FAO guide-line.